What is a carpenter ant?

 Our experts at Gregory Pest Solutions will assess the situation and formulate a plan to stop carpenter ants at the source, so they don’t return.
 Unlike an average ant extermination company, we inspect and find the source of your problem, determine the best course of action, and then implement an effective and eco-friendly solution to get rid of ants in your location for good.

 When you hire us to evaluate how extensive your home’s pest problem is, one of our pros will be sent to assess the ant situation and then formulate an environmentally friendly plan for removal and prevention.
-Once we implement our plan, our experts will clean the area and seal any openings that are prime for future entry so that you and your family can enjoy a lasting pest-free environment.
+Once we implement our plan, our experts will make recommendations for cleaning and sealing any openings that are prime for future entry so that you and your family can enjoy a lasting pest-free environment.